16 Things to Know Before VisitingThe Turks & Caicos

-The Turks and Caicos is an incredible vacation destination and one of the leading tropical destinations in the world.
+The Turks and Caicos is an incredible destination and one of the leading tropical vacation spots.
 Our archipelago offers brilliant turquoise ocean water, a pristine marine environment, and Grace Bay Beach, the best beach in the world!

 Although the Turks and Caicos is a British Overseas Territory, we’re a very convenient place for American visitors.
 English is our official language, the US Dollar is the only accepted currency, and we use US style electrical plugs and voltages.

 All international flights to the Turks and Caicos arrive at the Providenciales International Airport (PLS).
 The airport is too small and is understaffed for the number of flights that arrive on the weekends and at other peak times, and the queues at such times are typically stifling.
 Week days usually see fewer flights, and consequently the airport is less crowded.

 Fast Track concierge services, which allows passengers to access priority immigration and customs processing, can alleviate waits.
 However, queues can still be longer than optimal even with the service during peak transit times.

 There Are Several Great Islands in the Turks and Caicos

 Grace Bay Beach and the island of Providenciales welcomes by far the majority of guests visiting our islands and has the greatest global recognition, yet our less-populated islands also hide some incredible beaches and attractions.

 North Caicos and Middle Caicos are connected by a road causeway and feature deserted beaches, natural sights, and Conch Bar Caves, one of the largest dry cave systems in the Caribbean.
 These two garden islands are a favorite destination for a day trip from Providenciales.

 Grand Turk is home to the capital city of Cockburn Town and was also once the center of activity in the Turks and Caicos.
 Today, the island offers some great beaches and fascinating historical sights.
 The country’s only cruise ship port is located on Grand Turk.